julioarhernandez/purevanity/src/_includes/service-pages/wrinkle.md

 <p class="services-details-two__text-1">
-   Wrinkle relaxers, including Botox and Dysport, are non-surgical treatments designed to reduce the appearance of dynamic wrinkles by temporarily relaxing the underlying muscles.
+   Wrinkle relaxers, including Botox® and Dysport®, are non-surgical treatments designed to reduce the appearance of dynamic wrinkles by temporarily relaxing the underlying muscles.
 These injectables are made from botulinum toxin, a neurotoxic protein that, when administered in small doses, blocks nerve signals to specific facial muscles, reducing their movement.
 Over time, repetitive muscle movements lead to fine lines and wrinkles, especially around the eyes (crow’s feet), forehead, and between the eyebrows.
 By halting these movements, wrinkle relaxers help smooth the skin, leading to a more youthful appearance.
 </p>

 <p class="services-details-two__text-2">
-   Both Botox and Dysport are FDA-approved and among the most widely used non-invasive cosmetic treatments globally.
+   Both Botox® and Dysport® are FDA-approved and among the most widely used non-invasive cosmetic treatments globally.
 While both brands serve similar purposes, subtle differences in their formulation allow for slight variations in spread and onset of action.
 This makes them adaptable to a range of aesthetic needs, making it crucial to consult a qualified provider to determine which one is right for you.
 </p>

 <h3 class="services-details-two__title-2">